AlbatrossBill/Deploy-Linux-vm/README.md

 ![image](https://user-images.githubusercontent.com/78173335/132924708-ec567e40-d93c-411d-9d3a-2b9669dc14f3.png)
 ![image](https://user-images.githubusercontent.com/78173335/132924799-4c8a8351-214c-4fc9-9fcc-83ab9fb745d9.png)

 Congratulation!!!
-You successfully install the Linux enviorment in your VM.
-You can start to download application and using it.
+You are successfully install the Linux enviorment in your VM.
+You may start to download application and using it.

 Have fun :)